 So don’t shoot yourself in the foot.

 But, of course, there are certain degrees to scuttling your ships.
 Some are more dangerous than others.
 And how to do it is for you to figure out.

 (Update: The more life experience I get the more I'm against trying to scuttling your ships.
 I know many self-help gurus preach about it, but I think that's about giving hope to the hopeless, telling people what they want to hear, not about giving actual advice that works.
 The whole concept of a great renunciation comes from the Buddha, but even Buddha didn't go it alone.
 He sought out mentors and he joined groups.
 If Buddha needed help, so do you.
 Even Hernán's crew had each other.
-And it's not that cutting the rope or scuttling your ships on your own doesn't work, but you just can't do it on your own, the world has to cut the rope for you.
+And it's not that being on the other side by yourself after the rope is cut or after someone scuttling your ships doesn't work to change you, but you just can't cut the rope on your own, the world has to cut the rope for you.
 Sure, you could wait for the world to change your life circumstances and to let that bring about change, but that could take decades and it might not be the change you want.
 Go find some people to help you, instead.)

 It All Comes Down to Environment

 The main point is you can only do so much from the inside.

 Meditation, visualization, creating little habits, having a new mindset, or any ideas from a self-help book will only do so much in your efforts to change your life.

 You need to be humble and realize you need something outside yourself to really change.

 So stop trying to change yourself all on your own.